Korçë County

 Korçë County (Qarku Korçë), officially the County of Korçë (Qarku i Korçës), is a county in the Southern Region of the Republic of Albania.
-It is the largest by area and the seventh most populous of the twelve counties, with more than 202,000 people within an area of 3711 km2.
+It is the largest by area and the fifth most populous of the twelve counties, with more than 173,000 people within an area of 3711 km2.
 The county borders on North Macedonia to the northeast and Greece to the southeast, the counties of Elbasan to the northwest, Berat to the west and Gjirokastër to the southwest.
 It is divided into six municipalities, Korçë, Devoll, Kolonjë, Maliq, Pogradec and Pustec, with all of whom incorporate thirty-seven administrative units.

 Geography

 Protected areas

 The Ministry of Tourism and Environment manages numerous natural sites and protected areas in Korçë County.
 In conjunction with numerous national natural sites and areas, the National Agency of Protected Areas has the Fir of Drenovë National Park and Prespa National Park under its administration.
 The UNESCO Ohrid-Prespa Transboundary Biosphere Reserve is also encompassed in the county.